dmbarbour/wikilon/docs/AwelonLang.md

 Words rewrite into their evaluated definitions.
 If a word is undefined, it will not rewrite further.
 However, words will not rewrite unless doing so leads to further progress.
 There is no benefit in rewriting a word if it only leads to the inlined definition.
 This rule is called lazy linking.
 Lazy linking also ensures words denoting first-class values, such as `true = [a d]`, should be bound and moved directly, e.g. `true [] b => [true]`.

 Evaluation strategy is unspecified, and the default may be a heuristic mix of lazy, eager, and parallel.
 Awelon's primitives are confluent, therefore valid computations should reach the same result regardless of strategy.
-If evaluation halts early on a breakpoint or quota, we may expose evaluation strategy and other optimizations.
-Annotations may guide evaluation more explicitly, and may even influence the visible result.
+If evaluation halts early on a breakpoint or quota, a runtime may expose evaluation strategy and other optimizations.
+Annotations may guide evaluation more explicitly, and may influence the visible result.

 ### Arity Annotations